willcosgrove/cartman/README.md

 The returned Items come back as `Cartman::Item` instances, which have a few special methods to be aware of:

-- `remove` - which will remove the item from the cart
+- `destroy` - which will remove the item from the cart
 - `cart` - which will return the parent cart, think ActiveRecord association
 - `_id` - which will return the id of the item, if you need that for whatever reason
 - `_key` - which will return the redis key the data is stored in.
 Probably won't need that, but it's there.